donaldlab/OSPREY3/doc/content/contributing/architecture/graph-search.md

 Osprey also has settings to use different distributions of edges onto the energy matrix that can result in much tighter lower bounds for the A* search.
-Older parts of the code call this process "energy partitioning" (embodied in the `EnergyPartition` class), and the newest parts of the code calls this process the "position interation distribution" (embodied in the `PosInterDist` class).
-The idea there is that when the energy function is described at a high level using the interations between design positions in the conformation space, those interations can be mapped to different "distributions" of low-level interations between individual atom pairs.
+Older parts of the code call this process "energy partitioning" (embodied in the `EnergyPartition` class), and the newest parts of the code calls this process the "position interaction distribution" (embodied in the `PosInterDist` class).
+The idea there is that when the energy function is described at a high level using the interactions between design positions in the conformation space, those interactions can be mapped to different "distributions" of low-level interactions between individual atom pairs.
 In the newest energy calculation code, these distribution settings can be configured by any class that accepts a position interaction generator (embodied in the `PosInterGen` class).